How to fix 'linking against a dylib which is not safe for use in application extensions' warning

 Xcode project with a local package

-Since the package doesn’t use any extension unsafe api:s, we can link our widget extension to it and build the project without getting any errors or warnings:
+Since the package doesn’t use any unsafe api:s, we can link our widget extension to it and build the project without getting any errors or warnings:

 Xcode widget with a linked local package